alonsd/BasicApplication/README.md

 ### Installing

-Clone the project and start renaming everything.
-Will take approx 5~ minutes and your ready to go.
+Clone the project to your local device.
+Once done, depending on your need - Android or iOS - you can delete the uneccesary folder if you wish.
+The projects are set in a way that every relevant variable, method or view has the name "BasicApplication" in it so a refactor should not take more then 10 minutes including a project name change.
+After the necessary refactor you are ready to go with a solid ground!

-## Built With
+### Built With

-- Android Studio.
+- Android Studio, Xcode.

-## Authors
+### Authors

 * **Alon Shlider** - (https://github.com/alonsd)